Student Initiated Programs in Italy and Greece

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

 Below are just a few of the many programs that KU students might want to consider first.
 Programs may change from this list, which is not updated regularly, so please refer to the host program information for details and confirmation.
-The KU Office of Study Abroad does not endorse any particular program provider.
+KU Study Abroad & Global Engagment does not endorse any particular program provider.

 - The Aegean Center for the Fine Arts

 - College Year in Athens (CYA)

 - Hellenic International Studies in the Arts (HISA)

 - The American College of Greece